dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-remotecontroller.md

 >
 > This behavior can be disabled using the DJI Mobile SDK, but developers should inform users of the behavior change so they don't have an unexpected experience.

+## Mobile Remote Controller

+A simulated remote controller on the mobile device to control the aircraft when the physical remote controller is absent.
+It can simulate the vertical and horizontal movement of the left and right stick, which changes the aircraft's attitudes (Pitch, Roll, Yaw and Throttle).
+The mobile remote controller only supports **Mode 2** control style and [P-Mode](#P-Mode-Positioning).

+It is only supported by Mavic Pro using WiFi.